Frank Costa: Personal life

-Costa married Shirley in 1960 and they had eight daughters.
+Costa married Shirley in 1960, and they had eight daughters.
 He died from cancer on 2 May 2021, aged 83.

 Costa is the subject of a 2006 biography, with a foreword by eminent historian Geoffrey Blainey, and contains references to Geelong identities, the Geelong Football Club, and Italian immigrants in Geelong.

 Honours

 In 1997, Costa was awarded the Medal of the Order of Australia for service to youth and to the community of Geelong.
 In 2015, Costa was appointed an Officer of the Order of Australia for distinguished service to the community of Geelong through ongoing roles and contributions to a range of sports, business, religious, medical, educational and social welfare organisations.
 In 2001 Costa was also awarded the Centenary Medal for service to the Barwon community and, in the same year, the Australian Sports Medal for services to Australian football.

 Wealth rankings

+Following Costa's death in 2021, his net worth was generally reported in the name of his surviving wife, Shirley, and family.

 Philanthropy

-According to a 2004 poll, Costa held first place on the list of the regions Movers and Shakers."
-The same year saw Costa (out of frustration) publicly urge the authorities to keep its promise of developing a recycling and irrigation facility in the Werribee region.
+According to a 2004 poll, Costa held first place on the list of the region's "Movers and Shakers".
+The same year saw Costa publicly urge the authorities to keep its promise of developing a recycling and irrigation facility in the Werribee region.

 Costa was Patron of the Geelong Volunteer Resource Centre and the Geelong Volunteering Network, and academy ambassador for Surf Coast FC.